Assimilator/FlowMeterSerialComms/README.md

 It accepts the port name as the first parameter and a file name override as an optional second parameter.
 The default file output name is flow_meter_capture_%d_%m_%Y_%H_%M_%S.csv

+Communication requires a custom serial to 8-pin mini din pinout as demonstrated on the pinout.jpg

 Use Ctrl+C to stop the program.